 This is a beginning course in electronics technology that is appropriate for both electronic majors and other interested students.
 An overview of basic electronic theory, principles and components is presented.
 In addition, the laboratory exercises will emphasize the operation and use of the primary pieces of electronic test equipment and the fabrication of selected circuits.
-2 hrs. lecture, 2 hrs. lab/wk.
+2 hrs. lecture, 2 hrs. lab-lecture, 2 hrs. lab/wk.